|PY201 - Philosophy|

 This course helps third class cadets develop their capacities to think clearly and critically.
 It acquaints cadets with various view points on major philosophic issues, assists them in acquiring a facility with the language, arguments, and methods of moral discourse, and gives special attention to the subject of war and morality.

-PY201 supports cadet achievement of the following United States Military Academy Intellectual Domain goals:
+PY201 supports cadet achievement of the following United States Military Academy Academic Program Goals:

-- Moral Awareness: Graduates recognize moral issues and apply ethical considerations in decision-making.
+- Ethical Reasoning: Graduates recognize ethical issues and apply ethical perspectives and concepts in decision making.

 Course Key Terms: